bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

 ## Acknowledgements

 I want to thank the people who reviewed the first draft of this blog post.
-[Adil Parvez](https://adilparvez.com) helped me define the tone of the article, and [Scott Williams](https://scottw.co.uk) pointed out that it is, in fact, _always_ possible to go from a Las Vegas variant of an algorithm to a Monte Carlo variant.[^7]
+[Adil Parvez](https://adilparvez.com) helped me define the tone of the article, and [Scott Williams](https://scottw.co.uk) pointed out that it is, in fact, _always_ possible to go from a Las Vegas variant of an algorithm to a Monte Carlo variant.[^8]

 [^1]: More precisely, the result of a Monte Carlo algorithm may be incorrect with a _known_ probability.
+[^2]:
+    This API is the best for Rabin Karp because it enables a _small_ optimization: the user can choose to [memoize](https://en.wikipedia.org/wiki/Memoization) the search string hash.
+For example, in

+    ```python
+    >>> search = find("needle")
+    >>> search("It's like looking for a needle in a haystack")
+    24
+    >>> search("It's like a wild goose chase")
+    -1
+    ```

+    `"needle"` has only been hashed once.

-[^2]: In the worst-case scenario, the runtime is bounded by $$O(mn)$$, where $$m$$, $$n$$ are the pattern and search text lengths, respectively.
+[^3]: In the worst-case scenario, the runtime is bounded by $$O(mn)$$, where $$m$$, $$n$$ are the pattern and search text lengths, respectively.
-[^3]: This API is the best for Rabin Karp because it enables a small optimization: the user can [memoize](https://en.wikipedia.org/wiki/Memoization) the work of the initial pattern hash across multiple searches for the same pattern.
+[^4]: Boyer-Moore and Knuth-Morris-Pratt search algorithms are also effective alternatives.
-[^4]: The course [Algorithms I](https://www.coursera.org/learn/algorithms-part1) does an excellent job in explaining how Rabin-Karp works.
+[^5]: The course [Algorithms I](https://www.coursera.org/learn/algorithms-part1) does an excellent job in explaining how Rabin-Karp works.
-[^5]: Unless you work at Google :P
+[^6]: Unless you work at Google :P
-[^6]: We can get away using recursion when working in a language that supports tail-call optimization.
+[^7]: We can get away using recursion when working in a language that supports tail-call optimization.
 Unfortunately, [Python does not](https://stackoverflow.com/a/13592002).
-[^7]: For example, an absurd way of implementing a Monte Carlo algorithm given a Las Vegas variant is to return the correct index on every other invocation and a random one otherwise.
+[^8]: For example, an absurd way of implementing a Monte Carlo algorithm given a Las Vegas variant is to return the correct index on every other invocation and a random one otherwise.